pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/configuring-application-deployment/lambda.md

 - `WAIT_APPROVAL`
 - `ANALYSIS`

-See the description of each stage at [Configuration Reference](/docs/user-guide/configuration-reference/#stageoptions).
+See the description of each stage at [Customize application deployment](/docs/user-guide/managing-application/configuring-application-deployment/customize-application-deployment/).

 Here is an example that rolls out the new version gradually: